 The Department of Physics and Astronomy offers a bridging course which provides a solid foundation for your university studies in physics, astronomy, engineering, medical sciences, and related disciplines.

 Higher degree research

 Macquarie’s physics and astronomy research is world leading.
-In the most recent Excellence in Research for Australia (ERA) evaluation, our physical sciences research received a rating of 5 out of 5 – ‘outstanding performance well above world standard’, as did our research in the sub-disciplines of astronomical and space sciences, and quantum physics.
+In the most recent Excellence in Research for Australia (ERA) evaluation, our physical sciences research received a rating of 5 out of 5 – ‘outstanding performance well above world standard'.

 As an HDR candidate you will work alongside outstanding researchers on fundamental and applied physics in optics, photonics and lasers; astronomy and astrophysics; or quantum information science.

 A range of cutting-edge projects are available, involving work in areas such as:

 - building powerful new lasers with pure diamond crystals and novel optical fibres

 - fabricating 3D photonic integrated circuits using high-intensity femtosecond lasers

 - designing new sensors based on levitated quantum mechanical systems

 - harnessing the angular momentum of light at the quantum level, and